-The plant is capable of producing enough power through emergency generation so that the entire complex could run independently of the power utility.
+The plant is capable of producing enough power through emergency generation so that the entire complex can run independently of the power utility.
 The emergency generation system can also be used for peak demand load reductions, which has the capability of saving the taxpayers thousands of dollars per year.

-The Central Plant also houses the Facilities Maintenance operations for Collin County as well as technician shops, weld shop, carpentry, spare parts, and ground maintenance for 37 county buildings.
+The Central Plant also houses the Facilities Maintenance operations for Collin County as well as technician shops, a weld shop, carpentry, spare parts, and ground maintenance for 37 county buildings.

 Operating 24 hours a day, the Central Plant operators control and maintain fire alarms, security systems, emergency generator systems, and HVAC systems for the County's major buildings in McKinney and Plano.